 Video and Sound Quality

-Sky Stream (the box itself) supports 4K/HDR (provided your TV supports it as well) as well as Dolby Atmos audio (via passthrough).
+Sky Stream (the box itself) supports 4K/HDR (provided your TV supports it as well) and Dolby Atmos audio (via passthrough).

 If you want 4K content from Sky, however, you’ll need to pay an extra £6/month for the UHD/Dolby Atmos add-on pack.
 Otherwise, the baseline picture quality on Stream and its Sky channels is Full HD (1080p).